 Dr. Arup K. SenGupta (R&D Director/Co-Founder) has been a Chemical Engineering Professor at Lehigh University for over 25 years.
 He is an expert on groundwater remediation and under his non-profit, the Tagore-SenGupta Foundation, he has led the installation of 200+ community-operated arsenic treatment systems across Southeast Asia that today provides safe water to over 200,000 people.
 He has received many U.S. and international awards and honors, delivered several invited and/or keynote and plenary lectures in both theU.
 S. and overseas, and is a highly cited scholar with over 75 publications and 9 patents.
 Dr. SenGupta was a 2011 Fulbright Scholar in India and is the inventor of Drinkwell's technology.

-Mike German (General Supervisor of Development/Co-Founder) was a 2013 Fulbright-Nehru Fellow to India where his research was titled "Empowering Women to Transform a Water Crisis into Water Business in the Indian Sub-Continent."
+Dr. Mike German (Head of Products/Co-Founder) was a 2013 Fulbright-Nehru Fellow to India where his research was titled "Empowering Women to Transform a Water Crisis into Water Business in the Indian Sub-Continent."
 He is applying technology and infrastructure lessons learned from the non-profit operations of the Tagore-SenGupta Foundation to Drinkwell's growth strategy.
 Currently pursuing his PhD in Environmental Engineering under Professor SenGupta, hehas helped develop the resin technology within the SenGupta Research Lab.
 Mike's findings in discovering social business models to tackle the arsenic and fluoride water crisis has been published in peer-reviewed scientific journals.
 Mike holds a Masters in Environmental Engineering from Lehigh University and a Bachelor of Science in Chemical Engineering from University of Maryland - Baltimore County.

 Sanjay Verma (Board Member/Co-Founder) works with start-ups and small organizations by helping them use strategic principles of building businesses and elicit support and resources to bring the impact of creative technologies to the “bottom of the pyramid.”
 Sanjay was the Founder and CEO of ITC InfoTech, a key player in the planning and execution of “e-Choupal,” a rural initiative empowering farmers across India with an Internet infrastructure offering up-to-date marketing and agriculture information for the procurement of agri- and aqua-cultural products.
 He currently serves as Divisional Vice President for PTC's Global Services where he manages worldwide operations, strategic planning and global initiatives.
 He is also a contributor to Celebrity Series of Boston in the roles of a Board Member and a member of the Executive Committee.